pacifics/PassDao/README.md

 - Submit a Funding proposal

-- Submit a question to the vote of the Community
+- Submit a question to a vote by the Community of shareholders

 - Propose to change the Dao rules